Updated: Dec 6, 2022

 These guidelines are confusing.
 Employers also seek out grey areas in order to protect themselves against allegations of disability discrimination.
 They say they were unaware of the employee's disability, that the employee's doctor had not requested changed duties, and that their conduct had nothing to do with the employee's disability.
 Both of these are typically ruses to rob you of your rights.

-The California Fair Housing and Jobs Act (California Fair Housing and Employment Act
+The California Fair Employment and Housing Act

 Discrimination and sexual abuse are banned in California under the Equal Jobs and Housing Act (FEHA).
 Employer retaliation and abuse are prohibited under the FEHA when an employee participates in constitutionally protected activity (including filing a discrimination or harassment lawsuit or testifying or engaging in a workplace investigation).
 A California employee must have a reasonable belief that the workplace harassment or discrimination he or she opposes is illegal conduct prohibited by the FEHA to qualify as legally protected actions.
 Furthermore, the retaliation by the employer must have a material impact on the worker's terms and conditions of employment.